top of page

 3. Bring evidence to regional government for enforcement of recognized protected areas

-Current Status - Two drones have been delivered and training has begun.
+Current Status - Two drones have been delivered and training has been provided.
+Leaders have been using the drones to monitor and document their territories.

 bottom of page